-A Mac app to edit, switch
+A Mac app to see, editand switch every.env file you own

-The problem
+The friction

 If you run more than a couple of projects, you already know these five by heart.